ray-project/ray/doc/source/autoscaling.rst

 You are encouraged to copy the example YAML file and modify it to your needs.
 This may include adding additional setup commands to install libraries or sync local data files.

-.. note:: After you have customized the nodes, it is also a good idea to create a new machine image and use that in the config file.
+.. note:: After you have customized the nodes, it is also a good idea to create a new machine image (or docker container if using Kubernetes) and use that in the config file.
 This reduces worker setup time, improving the efficiency of auto-scaling.

 The setup commands you use should ideally be *idempotent*, that is, can be run more than once.
 This allows Ray to update nodes after they have been created.
 You can usually make commands idempotent with small modifications, e.g. ``git clone foo`` can be rewritten as ``test -e foo || git clone foo`` which checks if the repo is already cloned first.